zarf-dev/proposals/0051-v1beta1-schema/README.md

 below is for the real nitty-gritty.
 -->

 Zarf will determine the schema of the package definition using the existing optional field `apiVersion`.
 If `apiVersion` is not set, then Zarf will assume it is a v1alpha1 package.
-Users will be able to automatically upgrade their package to the v1beta1 schema by running `zarf dev upgrade-schema`.
+Users will be able to automatically upgrade their package to the v1beta1 schema by running `zarf dev upgrade-schema`. `apiVersion` will be a required field in v1beta1.

 The v1beta1 schema will remove, replace, and rename several fields.
 View this [zarf.yaml](zarf.yaml) to see a package definition with reasonable values for each key.